psylinse/stream-hubspot-contacts/README.md

 });
 ```

-### Creating custom contact properties in Hubspot
+## Creating Custom Contact Properties in HubSpot

-This application will update a customized contact property in the Hubspot CRM.
+This application will update a customized contact property in the HubSpot CRM.
-To use a custom property follow these steps in your Hubspot Dashboard:
+To use a custom property follow these steps in your HubSpot Dashboard:

 1. Navigate to your contacts: